ApexRMS/dgsim/docs/getting_started.md

 <br>
 <img align="middle" style="padding: 3px" width="600" src="assets/images/screencap-6.PNG">
 <br>
-SyncroSim provides you with several alternatives for moving tabular and raster data in to and out of your Library, including built-in support for import/export using Microsoft Excel.
+**Note:** SyncroSim provides you with several alternatives for moving tabular and raster data in to and out of your Library, including built-in support for import/export using Microsoft Excel.

-## Step 4: Run the model
+## **Step 4: Run the model**